-Don’t let the size and the dual chambers in these smokers discourage you.
-True, offset smokers are built to support event the most professional levels of BBQ Smoking, but they can also be enjoyed by anyone.
-In this guide, we will teach how to use an offset charcoal smoker but the principles can be applied to other offset smoker grills.
+Don’t let the size and the dual chambers of these smokers discourage you.
+True, offset smokers are built to support even the most professional levels of BBQ smoking, but they can also be enjoyed by anyone.
+In this guide, we will teach how to use an offset charcoal smoker, but the principles can be applied to other offset smoker grills.

 Start The Fire and Setup the Firebox

 The first step is to start the fire in the firebox and get the smoker going.
 Many people fail to learn how to use an offset smoker properly because they fail to learn fire management and temperature control.
-Others buy bad quality and hard to use smokers, her is an article to help you find a good smoker if you are in the market for one.
+Others buy bad-quality and hard-to-use smokers.
+This is an article to help you find a good smoker if you are in the market for one.